 Ask yourself, have any of my current clients expressed an interest in working virtually?
 If not, you will have to find new ways to market your new virtual offering.
 How will you find these clients?
 Your revenue could take a nosedive if you aren’t prepared to market to new clients.

 Television reality shows and past experiences have led many people to expect organizers to work in a certain way.
 You’ll have to ensure that your clients understand the benefits and limitations of virtual projects.
 What are your client’s expectations?
 Are they able to own their challenges and mistakes, or are they likely to blame the organizer when they can’t move as fast as they’d like?

 Is your client a good fit for virtual projects?
 Are they a DIY-type person?
 Do they have any mobility challenges that make physical assistance necessary?
 Are they able to follow through to get results on their own, or do they need the physical presence of an organizer for companionship and better focus?

 Is the job at hand a good fit for virtual work?
 If there is furniture to move or donations to drop off, will the client be able to do it alone?

-Expect that you will need to fortify your branding to make it clear what you do and how you do it.
+Expect that you will need to fortify your branding to clarify what you do and how you do it.

-Will you need to revamp your website and the rest of your online presence to reflect the fact that you are now available beyond your physical location?
-The work you’ve done in positioning yourself as a local organizer may need to be re-done, including your search-engine optimization (SEO).
+Will you need to revamp your website and the rest of your online presence to reflect that you are now available beyond your physical location?
+The work you’ve done in positioning yourself as a local organizer may need to be re-done, including your search engine optimization (SEO).